ramSeraph/opendata/docs/lgd/archive_anatomy.md

 permalink: /lgd/anatomy
 ---

+# Anatomy of an LGD archive

+---

 ## states.csv

 description
 : list of all states

 Location in LGD
-:
-- Download Directory
+: - Download Directory
     - STATE
       - All States of India

 ---